neam/dna-project-base-code-generator/README.md

 DNA Project Base Code Generator
 ====================

+Generates code using simple and fast code generators, orchestrated/run by Codeception.

 > Please note: This project is in early development stages

 Code generator for generating various parts of a web project using the [DNA project base](http://neamlabs.com/dna-project-base/).